-Some financial advisors will do this for you but, unfortunately, many financial professionals are under pressure to be almost fully invested even when valuations are very high.
-This allows investors (and advisors) willing to go against the herd to have an advantage.
+Some financial advisors will do this for you but, unfortunately, many financial professionals are under pressure (by clients or management) to stay almost fully invested even when valuations are very high.
+This practice allows investors (and advisors) willing to go against the herd to have an advantage.

 Combination of Proactive and Passive Investing

-With this style, a combination of the two strategies is used with a core buy and hold portfolio and a portion of the portfolio set aside for more tactical investing based on valuations.
+With this style, a combination of the two styles is used with a core buy and hold portfolio and a portion of the portfolio set aside for more tactical investing based on valuations.

-With this style, you sort of can’t be wrong since you have a strategy that should always work.
-Nevertheless, they are both stock and bond dependent, so I like a little more diversification into other types of assets.
+With this style, you sort of can’t go wrong since you have a strategy that should always work.

 Which Investing Style Is Better?

-Investment performance data is gathered and shown in a way that is most advantageous to the firm offering services.
+Note, too, that investment performance data is gathered and shown in a way that is most advantageous to the firm offering services.
 There is nothing wrong about this, since all companies use marketing that puts them in their best light.

 Select the Types of Investments

-This step is to decide if you will invest only in traditional investments like most people do.
-Traditional investments include stocks and bonds.
-These are sometimes called paper assets.
+This step is to decide if you will invest only in traditional investments, like stocks and bonds, which are sometimes called paper assets.

-We found that alternative investing into undervalued income generating assets helped us reach financial independence earlier once we figured it out.
+We found that alternative investing into undervalued income generating assets helped us reach financial independence earlier once we figured this out.

-But we also like investments in stocks and bonds, especially when they can be bought at undervalued levels.
+But we also like core investments in stocks and bonds, especially when they generate income and can be bought at undervalued levels, also.

 Decide Who You’ll Employ to Invest Your Money

-The next step to manage your wealth is to decide if you want to invest your own money or hire a financial advisor, wealth manager or financial planner.
+The next step to manage wealth is to decide if you want to invest your own money or hire a financial advisor, wealth manager or financial planner.

-If you decide to manage your wealth, you’ll most likely divide your money into stocks, bonds, alternative investments and money markets probably through chosen funds (Mutual funds or ETFs) based on the amount you want (if any) in each.
+If you decide to manage your wealth, you’ll most likely divide your money into stocks, bonds, alternative investments and money markets probably through chosen funds (mutual funds or ETFs) based on the amount you want (if any) in each.

-You can do the same method as above but through an online platform.
-I have personally not used a Robo Advisor.
+You can do the same index or ETF investing method as above but through an automated online platform.
+I have personally not used a Robo-Advisor.
 If you’re considering this, I would compare total costs to investing on your own into low cost index funds or ETF’s.

 Hire a Financial Advisor